Spring Blooms in the Royal Parks

 Where to find them: Hyde Park, The Regent’s Park, and Greenwich Park

 Fun fact: Roses are often referred to as the "queen of flowers."
 Their fragrance and beauty have made them a symbol of love and romance throughout history.
-The Royal Parks feature a wide variety of rose species, with many of them found in beautifully maintained rose gardens, such as those in Hyde Park and Regent’s Park.
+The Royal Parks feature a wide variety of rose species, with many of them found in beautifully maintained rose gardens, such as those in Hyde Park, Greenwich Park and The Regent’s Park.

 Plan Your Spring Visit

-Spring is a magical time to explore the Royal Parks, with each park offering a unique tapestry of blooms.
+Spring is a magical time to explore London's eight Royal Parks, with each park offering a unique tapestry of blooms.
 Whether you're captivated by the delicate snowdrops of February or the vibrant cherry blossoms of April, these early flowers are sure to lift your spirits and remind you of nature’s resilience.

 -